About the Community Land Advisory Service in Northern Ireland

 Report - feasibility and benefits of CLAS in Northern Ireland

 In 2017 we produced a report on the feasibility and benefits of a Community Land Advisory Service in Northern Ireland.

-The report, which is available to download below, highlights the role that asset transfer plays in the shift from a deficit model of planning to a more sustainable growth model.
+The report highlights the role that asset transfer plays in the shift from a deficit model of planning to a more sustainable growth model.

 At the time of writing, local authorities and the Housing Executive were keen to explore this model of working practice.
 The report concludes that a lack of skills to develop investment readiness and financial management is hindering community involvement in asset transfer.

-Whilst there is no legislative framework for asset transfer in Northern Ireland, in 2014 the then Department of Social Development (now Department for Communities) drew up a policy framework document to create a more enabling environment for Community Asset Transfer available to download HERE
+Whilst there is no legislative framework for asset transfer in Northern Ireland, in 2014 the then Department of Social Development (now Department for Communities) drew up a policy framework document to create a more enabling environment for Community Asset Transfer.

 The document identifies outcomes that must be achieved by successful asset transfer:

 - Delivering community benefits

 - Contributing to social, environmental or economic regeneration

 - Supporting the sustainability of a community organisation